Unity-Technologies/ml-agents/docs/Migrating.md

 # Migrating

+## Migrating from ML-Agents toolkit v0.11.0

+### Important Changes

+### Steps to Migrate
+* The usage of `RayPerception3d.Perceive()`'s `startOffset` and `endOffset` parameters [was changed](https://github.com/Unity-Technologies/ml-agents/pull/2823) to be more consistent, however this may produce different behavior from previous versions if you use a non-zero `startOffset`.
+To reproduce the old behavior, you should increase the previous `endOffset` by `startOffset`.

-## Migrating from ML-Agents toolkit v0.10 to v0.11
+## Migrating from ML-Agents toolkit v0.10 to v0.11.0

 ### Important Changes
 * The definition of the gRPC service has changed.